 Here’s my analysis,

-Leafgel’s Extreme Clear Plus was the thinnest of them all, and as a result the most flexible.
+Leafgel’s Extreme Clear Plus was the thinnest of them all and, as a result, the most flexible.

 Vetro’s Fuji was also slightly runny, not as much as Leafgel’s.
 This one had that sticky feel like the Kokoist one.

-The purpose of this base gel is to be able to remove quickly with a soak off.
-Now again, I was tempted to lump it with the Sanding-Free Bases from Leafgel & Vetro, but the consistency did not match.
-Ageha Cushion Base is much thicker than a runny thin watery viscosity.
-Now that is, the bottle version, I was told that the potted version is slightly thinner… How much?
+The purpose of this base gel is to be able to remove quickly with a soak-off.
+Again, I was tempted to lump it with the Sanding-Free Bases from Leafgel & Vetro, but the consistency did not match.
+Ageha Cushion Base is much thicker than a runny, thin watery viscosity.
+Now that is the bottle version.
+I was told that the potted version is slightly thinner… How much?
 I am not exactly sure as I do not own it.

 Let’s start with Gradation Gel.

 Last but no least Ageha Charme On Gel.
 Since it is for charms, I wanted to compare it with the hard texture affixing gel from Leafgel.
-Since both of these gels are non-wipe you simply, pop your 3 D embellishments into the gel and into the lamp for a full and thorough cure and you are done no need to finish with top-coat.
-Out of the 2 I really like the firmness of Leafgel, but it seems like the Ageha one will also get the job done, it is just slightly less viscous.
+Both gels are non-wipe, you simply pop your 3D embellishments into the gel and into the lamp for a full, thorough cure, and you’re done.
+No need to finish with a top coat.
+Out of the 2, I like the firmness of Leafgel, but it seems like the Ageha one will also get the job done; it is slightly less viscous.

-Thank you for reading and I hope you learned a ton, I’ll see you here next week!
-Bye.
+Thank you for reading, and I hope you learned a ton.